Media Release by Brotherhood of St Laurence, Shelter, SGS, Community Sector Banking… with income growth failing to meet soaring prices

 “While the impact on average households is concerning, it is masking the grim reality that those on low incomes are facing an increasing risk of homelessness across Tasmania”, Ms. Chugg said.

 In regional North and North West Tasmania, rental homes in Devonport and Burnie are moderately unaffordable for low-income Tasmanians such as single pensioners and single working parents on benefits.
 Across Tasmania, low-income earners are being forced out, further away from jobs with poor transport options, or into severely overcrowded dwellings, entrenching their disadvantage.

 “In such a competitive and unaffordable rental market, many low income earners must make impossible choices between essentials such as food and heating or having a home.
 Single parent working families, young people and aged and disability pensioners are the worst affected, paying up to 80% of their income on rent”, Ms Chugg said.

-“A strong economy must be built upon foundation of secure homes for all Tasmanians, however the rental affordability crisis is pushing out vital workers like those in tourism and hospitality from areas where they are needed the most.
-We must also plan ahead for our housing needs with an integrated approach to overall population growth and State economic development”, Ms Witte said.
+“A strong economy must be built upon the foundation of secure homes for all Tasmanians, however, the rental affordability crisis is pushing out vital workers like those in tourism and hospitality from areas where they are needed the most.
+We must also plan ahead for our housing needs with an integrated approach to overall population growth and State economic development”, Ms. Witte said.